scottyjhuang/top_uk_youtubers_2024/README.md

 - The Product cost is at $5
 - The conversion rate is assumed to be 2% across all channels.
 (In practice, historical data for each channel can be analyzed to identify trends and provide more accurate projections for conversion rates.)
-- The one-time campaign cost is set at $50,000, 3-month contact at $130,000 and 1 video costs $5,000 for all channels.
+- The one-time campaign cost is set at $50,000 (Product Placement), 3-month contract at $130,000 (Influencer marketing) or 1 video costs $5,000 (sponsored video series) for all channels.
 (In reality, each YouTuber may have a different quote for the campaign.
 To refine the analysis, specific quotes would be required from individual YouTubers.)

 ### 1. Youtubers with the most subscribers

-Campaign idea  product placement

 ```sql
 /*